RAbreuM/manynumbers_amstask/README.md

 1. Click on the green button "Code"
 2. Click on dowload zip.
 3. If you are using a PC, place the unzipped folder in a new location.

+Once you have downloaded the folder, please read the mn_amstask_protocol.docx document for more instructions on how to run the task.